How Exercise Shapes Your Mindset

 3. HIIT Workouts for a Structured Mindset

-If you have ever performed a High Intensity Interval Training (HIIT) workout you likely remember there being a lot of structure and timing built into it.
-If you have been struggling to have good structure in your personal life and boost your energy, commit to 1 month of HIIT workouts with a trainer to get you started.
+If you have ever tried High Intensity Interval Training (HIIT) workout you likely remember there being a lot of structure and timing built into it.
+If you’ve been struggling to have good structure in your personal life and boost your energy, try committing to 1 month of HIIT workouts with a trainer.
 There is a saying that “how you do one things is how you do everything.”
 Why not get back on track with your health and lifestyle with a well structured sweat?

 4. Long Slow Distance (LSD) for Creativity

-When you perform an uninterrupted LSD workout on your own, without music, other people or checking your phone, you allow for a significant amount of creative space.
-Without the daily demands of people or technology for your attention, you are left to be with your thoughts for a prolonged period.
-At some point, you’ll may zone out and come back into focus.
-That is the beauty of this, as is it will allow for your subliminal thoughts, ideas, or musings to bubble up to surface.
+When you perform an uninterrupted LSD workout, without music or people, you allow for a significant amount of creative space.
+Without the daily demands of people or technology, you can be left with your thoughts for a prolonged period.
+That is the beauty of LSD.
+It will allow for your subliminal thoughts, ideas, or musings to bubble up to surface.

-This can be a superb time to problem solve or think through creative concepts you have been turning over be it for career, life, or connections.
+This can be a superb time to problem solve or think through creative concepts you have been turning over.
+Whether be it for career, life, or connections.
 I highly recommend having a journal near by when you finish up one of these longer exercise pieces.

 Exercise Shapes Your Mindset